HYPER-00/JsonCompressor/README.md

-# JsonCompressor
+# Json Compressor
- A micro-compressor for json data that efficiently reduces the size of json data to 58%
+A micro-compressor for JSON data that efficiently reduces the size of JSON objects by up to **58%**, leveraging basic compression techniques.